 In order to gain a better understanding of the inspiration behind some of the collaborative works, THG spoke to the artists behind the works from VANS and Minor Miracles.

-Interview with Charlene
+A Q&A with Charlene

 1. Could you share more about how Objects of Mass Distraction (OOMD) was created?